Bulgaria Digital Nomad Visa & Residence Permit Guide

 Apply for your residence permit

-With your address registered, apply for a long-term residence permit at the Migration Directorate.
+With your address registered, apply for your residence permit at the Migration Directorate within 14 days of arrival.
 You will need your passport, Type D visa, address registration, and supporting documents for your legal basis.
-The permit is initially issued for 1 year and is renewable.
-After 5 years of continuous residence you can apply for permanent residency.
+Under the Digital Nomad Visa, the permit is issued for 1 year and can be renewed once — a maximum of 2 years total.
+After 5 years of continuous residence under other permit types you can apply for permanent residency.

 Frequently asked questions